Arron-dong/LSRE-Mingda-Chen/Seminars/Seminarnotes.md

 And throught a case study of large company operating in a market-driven RE context using a product line approach.
 And the conclution from the case study is that QUPER model is feasible and scalability in the company to improve the measurement of QR and also improve the company's market competitiveness.

-Good: This article fully describe the reason why we need some new model to let the reader notice the importance of QUPER model, and detail describe the steps and principles of QUPER model, also the case study show the effect of QUPER model.
+Good: QUPER model fill the gaps in the quality requirements management approach.
+QUPER can systemly analyze the QR and also consider about the market level factor, which is very good to improve the quality of product and competitive strength of company.
+And in some steps, its similar with the functional requirment management, so it can be easy to learn.

 Bad: This article just describe the common steps of QUPER model, but as we know, common steps may be not suitable for every situation.
 So in the case study, I think the author should discuss the change of QUPER model when we are facing real situation.
+And for me I think the QUPER model in this article cost too much time to analyze the QR if its in the real case, and the time factor will influence the situation of market.
+So I think QUPER model is little bit complex, for example, in my opinion step3, step4, step5 can be done together as a cost-value analysis.

 ———————————————————————————————————————————————————————